thingdom/node-neo4j/API_v2.md

 tx.renew(cbDone);
 ```

-The transactional `cypher` method is just like the regular `cypher` method,
+The transactional `cypher` method is just like the regular `cypher` method
+(e.g. it supports simple strings, as well as batching),
 except that it supports an additional `commit` option, which can be set to
 `true` to automatically attempt to commit the transaction with this query.